By default, when new channels are added, the Graph Editor sets them to Edit Mode.

 Sampling and Baking Keyframes¶

-Sampling a set a keyframes replaces interpolated values with a new keyframe for each frame.
+Sampling a set of keyframes replaces interpolated values with a new keyframe for each frame.

 - Baking a curve replaces it with a set of sampled points, and removes the ability to edit the curve.